 16. She never took things for granted, and she didn’t complain.

 17. At reunions, Ashleigh would always be the one who took the blame whenever us girls were too loud at night.
-Last reunion, she showed all of the cousins a hilarious bromance video and when we got too loud from laughing, she was the only one that got in trouble.
-It was funny though!
+Last reunion, she showed all of the cousins a hilarious bromance video and when we got too loud from laughing, she was literally the only one that got in trouble.
+But we would always agree it was worth it ;)

 18. She was so good at giving advice.
 It was always positive, realistic and needed.

 20. She was my twin.
 We were both interested in the same major, had similar personalities, heck, even our trek experiences were the same!
-I could relate to her in almost everything and I LOVED that.21.
+She was like the sister I never had.21.
 She always always looked at the good in the world.
 I can’t really explain how much she loved life and how much she showed it.
 In her words, actions and pictures you can see that she was afraid to go out and try adventures, to look at a situation in a positive light and to live life to the fullest.

 Ashleigh, I miss you each and every day.
 Thank you for being the person that I want to be someday.
 For loving me and thinking I was funny.
 And thank you for inviting all us cousins here in Utah to dinner.
 You made it possible for me to see you one last time.
 I love you. xoxo